0xcert/framework/docs/connectors/ethereum-api.md

 ### getAccountAssetIdAt(accountId, index)

-An `asynchronous` class instance `function` which returns the asset id at specified `index` for desired `accountId`.
+An `asynchronous` class instance `function` which returns the asset ID at specified `index` for desired `accountId`.

 ::: warning
-The function might fail on some third party ERC721 contracts.
+The function might fail in some third-party ERC-721 contracts.
 If the token contract is not enumerable, this function will always return `null`.
 :::

 **Arguments:**